 Audible and visual signals will alert you if your lift is not charging.
 The power supply to the stairlift should remain switched on at all times.
 If stairlift batteries are allowed to go completely dead they will need to be replaced.

-Does the stairlift require any regular servicing or maintenance?
+Does a stairlift require any servicing?

 Visit our showroom to try a Handicare stairlift today.
 Our staff will show you a range of affordable lifts with easy-to-use features to suit your needs.